Vanilla Installation

 Using a WSGI Server for GNU Health Hospital Management Component

 GNU Health HIS uses by default the werkzeug server.
-This should be valid only for development scenarios.
-For production servers, GNU Health HIS will benefit from a Web Server Gateway Interface (WSGI), such as uWSGI and a web server that supports reverse proxy, as NGINX.
+For production servers and large deployments, GNU Health HIS will benefit from a Web Server Gateway Interface (WSGI), such as Gunicorn and a web server that supports reverse proxy, like nginx.

 Your Trytond configuration file